Table of Contents

 The firm chalked up the larger losses to men breaking the house rules much more often than women did.

-Traders participating in the simulation exercise were strictly required to follow certain set times for conducting their trades, including first thing in the morning, for an hour during lunch break, and after 5pm.
-Nobody monitored the traders physically in an attempt to mimic real-life situations as closely as possible.
+Traders participating in the simulation exercise were strictly required to follow certain set times for conducting their trades, including first thing in the morning, for an hour during their lunch break and after 5 pm.
+Nobody monitored the traders physically, in an attempt to mimic real-life situations as closely as possible.
 Perhaps not surprisingly, the study found that men traders broke the rules 2.5x more frequently than women traders did.

 Despite being less profitable than their female counterparts, male traders also placed a higher volume of trades than women, leading to higher brokerage fees and settlement costs.
 The study also found that men were significantly worse at short-selling than women.

-In 2001, the pair published a study of 35,000 households at a large brokerage firm that it compiled between 1991-1997.
-They came up with findings that men traded 45% more frequently than women, a practice that lowered their net returns by 2.65% per year compared to 1.72% per year by women, nearly a whole percentage point worse.
+In 2001, the pair published a study of 35,000 households, through a large brokerage firm, that it compiled between 1991-1997.
+They came up with findings that men traded 45% more frequently than women, a practice that lowered their net returns by 2.65% per year, compared to 1.72% per year by women, nearly a whole percentage point worse.
 They attributed this hyperactive trading to overconfidence by men.

 There’s another less discussed aspect of why women excel more in trading than men do: dedication.
-Women who choose to take up day trading as a career are small minority and are typically much more dedicated at succeeding.
+Women who choose to take up day trading as a career are a small minority and are typically much more dedicated to succeeding.
 Many men go into day trading with an I-will-give-it-a-shot mentality.
-Women traders on the other hand tend to give it their all including putting in enough time, practicing the right trading strategies, closely following a mentor’s advice, and investing enough capital.
+Women traders, on the other hand, tend to give it their all, including putting in enough time, practicing the right trading strategies, closely following a mentor’s advice and investing enough capital.

 Experience Trumps Youth

 FinTrader also made other interesting findings.
 The firm says that when it comes to trading, age and experience trump youth and novelty.
 Older traders share many of the desirable traits listed above with women, and consequently tend to be more successful than younger traders.